 Canva is a fantastic option for those who create graphic content.
 You may find Canva limited in customization and other features – particularly vectors if you’re a skilled graphic designer.

 However, if you lack design knowledge, you’ll likely appreciate Canva’s simple interface and diverse selection of design templates.

-Before Canva, I designed with a mashup of Adobe Illustrator, Adobe Photoshop, and PicMonkey.
+Before Canva, I designed with a mashup of Adobe Illustrator, Photoshop, and PicMonkey.

-Canva had added a slew of new features that simplified its use and enabled it to do more.
+Canva has added many new features that simplify its use and enable it to do more.